-Method Complaints about Medical Care or Part D Prescription Drugs - Contact Information CALL 1-800-633-1542 Calls to this number are free.
+Method Complaints About Medical Care or Part D Prescription Drugs - Contact Information CALL 1-800-633-1542 Calls to this number are free.
 Our call center hours are 8 a.m. to 8 p.m., Monday through Friday (from October 1 to March 31, 8 a.m. to 8 p.m., 7 days a week).

-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Complaints About Medical Care or Part D Prescription Drugs - Contact Information TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Our call center hours are 8 a.m. to 8 p.m., Monday through Friday (from October 1 to March 31, 8 a.m. to 8 p.m., 7 days a week).
-FAX 205-933-1239 WRITE VIVA MEDICARE Extra Care 417 20 th Street North, Suite 1100 Birmingham, AL 35203 MEDICARE WEBSITE You can submit a complaint about VIVA MEDICARE Extra Care directly to Medicare.
+FAX 205-933-1239 WRITE VIVA MEDICARE Classic 417 20 th Street North, Suite 1100 Birmingham, AL 35203 MEDICARE WEBSITE You can submit a complaint about VIVA MEDICARE Classic directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .

-Where to send a request asking us to pay our share of the cost for medical care or a drug you have received
+Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received